-This is an internationally recognised licence that you should carry with your normal licence.
+This is an internationally recognized license that you should carry with your normal license.
 It’s required or recommended in over 140 countries.
 In some it’s a legal requirement, in others, it may be a compulsory requirement of car hire companies.
-In most English speaking countries you may be ok, the IDP basically translates your licence into different languages so it can be understood globally.
+In most English speaking countries you may be ok, the IDP basically translates your license into different languages so it can be understood globally.

 Renting a Car